Chart Color Schemes

 Manjimup faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rates are significantly lower than the Australian average, with only 10.8% of residents holding such qualifications compared to the national average of 30.4%.
+The area's university qualification rate is 10.8%, significantly lower than the Australian average of 30.4%.
 Bachelor degrees are the most common at 8.4%, followed by graduate diplomas (1.3%) and postgraduate qualifications (1.1%).
-Vocational credentials are prevalent among residents aged 15+, with 37.8% holding such qualifications, including advanced diplomas (7.2%) and certificates (30.6%).
-Educational participation is high, with 25.5% of residents currently enrolled in formal education, including primary (10.9%), secondary (8.6%), and tertiary (1.1%) levels.
+Vocational credentials are prevalent, with 37.8% of residents aged 15+ holding them, including advanced diplomas (7.2%) and certificates (30.6%).
+Educational participation is high, with 25.5% of residents currently enrolled in formal education, comprising 10.9% in primary, 8.6% in secondary, and 1.1% in tertiary education.

 Educational participation is notably high, with 25.5% of residents currently enrolled in formal education.
 This includes 10.9% in primary education, 8.6% in secondary education, and 1.1% pursuing tertiary education.